The Village of Tarbert

-It is likely that the original settlement would be close to and to the West of the Castle on this high ground above the sheltered anchorage.
+It is likely that the original settlement would have been close to, and west of, the Castle, on the high ground above the sheltered anchorage.

-The village as we know it now developed from the 19th Century when the engineer Telford improved the harbour and fishing became the major industry still sustained today.
+The village, as we know it today, developed from the 19th century, when the engineer Thomas Telford (1757-1834) improved the harbour, and fishing became the major industry still sustained today.

-Loch Fyne has a long history of fishing and Tarbert Harbour has been and continues to be an important base for the industry.
-The modern fish quay and active fishing fleet enlivens the village atmosphere in addition to providing essential employment.
+Loch Fyne has a long history of fishing, and Tarbert's harbour has been, and continues to be, an important base for the industry.
+The modern fish quay and active fishing fleet enliven the village atmosphere, in addition to providing essential employment.

-When in Tarbert the Harbour Authority have provided visitor information boards around the harbour which provide historical detail about the village, the harbour, fishing and steamships using the East pier in addition to village walks and wildlife.
+Tarbert's present-day Harbour Authority has provided visitor information boards around the harbour, which provide historical detail about the village, the harbour, fishing, and steamships using the East Pier, in addition to village walks and wildlife.